tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 USE GRAPH financialGraph

 // create a query
-CREATE OR REPLACE QUERY q3b (datetime low, datetime high, string accntName) SYNTAX v3 {
+CREATE OR REPLACE QUERY q3b (datetime low, datetime high, string acctName) SYNTAX v3 {

    // a path pattern in ascii art () -[]->()-[]->()
    // think the FROM clause is a matched table with columns (a, e, b, e2, c)